Kitchen Casino: Round 2: Chef Roulette

-The remaining three chefs are shown a main protein by host Rancic in which they must create a "signature dish" using that protein that best represents their style of cooking.
+The remaining three chefs are shown a main protein by host Rancic, in which they must create a "signature dish" using that protein that best represents their style of cooking.
 They are given 40 minutes in which to create their dish.
 Their cooking stations are situated on a large turntable, the "Roulette Wheel".

 Several times during the 40-minute period, an alarm will sound.
 When this happens, the chefs must step away from their stations.
 The "Roulette Wheel" then activates, spinning the stations into new, presumably-random, positions.
 The chefs must then continue working at the new station, using all the ingredients the original chef was using, but still making the dish their own.
 (In the episodes that have so far aired, this comes to three spins in the 40-minute period, with the third spin most often—but not always—landing the stations back in front of their original chefs, but with having stopped in front of both other chefs and having them trying to adapt the dish to their style.)
 Within the last 10 minutes, a second "Jackpot" signal sounds, announcing that the "Roulette Wheel" is now "locked down", and the dish they are now working on will be the one they present to the judges.

 As before, the chefs must have their dishes completed once time expires.
 Adaptability is the key determinant in this round, as the chefs must show they could still present their style of dish after it has gone through the other chefs' machinations.
 As before, the lowest-scoring chef "goes bust" and is eliminated.

 Round 3: Chef Poker

 In a culinary version of "Texas Hold 'Em", host Rancic shuffles a deck of cards, each of which contains an ingredient.
 Three of these cards are dealt to the center of the "Poker Table".
 The ingredients on these three cards must be used by BOTH remaining chefs in their final dishes.
-In addition, the host deals two "Hole Cards" to each chef, showing two possible additional ingredients that chef must also use.
+In addition, the host deals two "Hole Cards" to each chef, showing two possible additional ingredients that the chef must also use.
 Each chef has the option of (a) keeping both Hole Cards and using the ingredients they've been dealt, or (b) exchanging one or both cards for new cards with different ingredients from the remaining cards in the deck.
 They must now use these new ingredients in place of the ones they discarded.

 The chefs have 30 minutes to complete these final dishes.
-The higher-scoring chef wins the competition, and earns $1,000 for each point they earned in this final dish, for a possible top winnings of $10,000.
+The higher-scoring chef wins the competition and earns $1,000 for each point they earned in this final dish, for a possible top winnings of $10,000.